Salon Business Plan Template: How-To Guide + Example

 Direct & Indirect Competitors

-The following retailers are located within a 5-mile radius of [Company Name], thus providing either direct or indirect competition for customers:
+The following retailers are located within a 5-mile radius of [Salon Name], thus providing either direct or indirect competition for customers:

 Joe’s Beauty Salon